Nderingo/accessibility-refactor/README.md

 ## Part 1
 ```
-change the tittle to a desirable ONLINE CONTENT AWARENESS
+change the tittle to a desirable Horiseon
 ```

 ## part 2